New Police Device to nab drivers under the influence of marijuana or drugs in California

 Drager 5000: New Police Device to Check the Sings of Drug Intoxication

-San Diego law enforcement officers started using new devices to check if the motorists are driving under the influence of drugs.
+San Diego law enforcement officers started using new devices to check if motorists are driving under the influence of drugs.
 The new machine is called Drager Drug Test 5000.
-It checks saliva for seven different narcotic substances including marijuana, cocaine, opiates, methamphetamine, amphetamine, methadone and benzodiazepines.
-The suspected driver will be asked to provide a small sample of saliva from inside his or her mouth.
-The saliva is collected on the sampler by moving it between cheek and gum for a few minutes.
+It checks saliva for seven different narcotic substances including marijuana, cocaine, opiates, methamphetamine, amphetamine, methadone, and benzodiazepines.
+The DUI-suspected driver will be asked by police to provide a small sample of saliva from inside his or her mouth.
+The saliva is collected on the sampler by moving it between the cheek and gum for a few minutes.
 The saliva sample is then placed into the Drager machine which prints out the results of the test.
 The results of the test can be used in court as evidence.
-The driver may not be required to submit to this test by some expert’s opinion.
+The driver may not be required to submit to this test to some expert’s opinion.
 The police can, however, be very insistent and in some cases can ask a judge to issue a search warrant for a forced blood test.

-How machine works to testing marijuana or drugs
+How the machine works to test marijuana or drugs

 If it comes to testing marijuana, the device is only sensitive to delta 9 THC, the main active ingredient in marijuana.
 This can stay in a body for a few hours, depending on how it was consumed and the individual abilities of the body to process THC.
 Drager 5000 does not define other inactive components, which can be present in the body for weeks.
 Therefore, old usage of marijuana will not be presented to police as evidence.